Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 </div>

 Figure \@ref(fig:chtengate) demonstrates a typical gate procedure.
-Although recent advances in technology have made such a process faster, this basic process is followed at most event venues.
+Although recent technological advances have made such a process faster, this fundamental process is followed at most event venues.
 What sort of data could we extract from this process?
-You would typically have scan data from the ticketing process and perhaps magnetometer passes and failures.
-You'll know how many people come through each gate at each point of entry and when they passed through security. let's take a look at some aggregated data.
+You would typically have scan data from the ticketing process and magnetometer passes and failures.
+In addition, you'll know how many people enter each gate at each entry point and when they pass through security.
+Let's take a look at some aggregated data.

 ```r